-Quality, Partnership, Success

-Designated teacher policy (looked-after and previously looked-after children)

-Approved by: Full Governing Body Date: July 2021

-Last reviewed on: N/A

-Next review due by: July 2022
+This policy will be reviewed annually on or before 7th July 2022

 Contents

-1. Aims 3
+1. Aims 2

-2. Legislation and statutory guidance 3
+2. Legislation and statutory guidance 2

-3. Definitions 3
+3. Definitions 2

-4. Identity of our designated teacher 4
+4. Identity of our designated teacher 3

-5. Role of the designated teacher 4
+5. Role of the designated teacher 3

-6. Monitoring arrangements 7
+6. Monitoring arrangements 6

-7. Links with other policies 7
+7. Links to other policies 6

-1. Aims
+1 Introduction

 The school aims to ensure that:

-• A suitable member of staff is appointed as the designated teacher for looked-after and previously looked-after children • The designated teacher promotes the educational achievement of looked-after and previously lookedafter children, and supports other staff members to do this too • Staff, parents, carers and guardians are aware of the identity of the designated teacher, how to contact them and what they are responsible for 2.
-Legislation and statutory guidance This policy is based on the Department for Education's statutory guidance on the designated teacher for looked-after and previously looked-after children.
-It also takes into account section 20 and section 20A of the Children and Young Persons Act 2008.
-3. Definitions Looked-after children are registered pupils that are:
+- A suitable member of staff is appointed as the designated teacher for looked-after and previously looked-after children - The designated teacher promotes the educational achievement of looked-after and previously looked-after children, and supports other staff members to do this too - Suitable members of staff support the designated teacher in promoting achievement of looked-after and previously looked-after children. - Staff, parents, carers and guardians are aware of the identity of the designated teacher, how to contact them and what they are responsible for

+2. Legislation and statutory guidance

+This policy is based on the Department for Education's statutory guidance on the designated teacher for looked-after and previously looked-after children.

+It also takes into account section 2E of the Academies Act 2010.